PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 <a name="SAST_DETECTION"></a>
 ### 4. SAST TEXT DETECTION MODEL INFERENCE
 #### (1).
 Quadrangle text detection model (ICDAR2015)
 First, convert the model saved in the SAST text detection training process into an inference model.
-Taking the model based on the Resnet50_vd backbone network and trained on the ICDAR2015 English dataset as an example ([model download link](https://paddleocr.bj.bcebos.com/SAST/sast_r50_vd_icdar2015.tar)), you can use the following command to convert:
+Taking the model based on the Resnet50_vd backbone network and trained on the ICDAR2015 English dataset as an example ([model download link](link)), you can use the following command to convert:

 ```
+# -c Set the yml configuration file of the training algorithm, you need to write the path of the training model to be converted into the Global.checkpoints parameter in the configuration file, without adding the file suffixes .pdmodel, .pdopt or .pdparams.
+# -o Set the address where the converted model will be saved.

-python3 tools/export_model.py -c configs/det/det_r50_vd_sast_icdar15.yml -o Global.checkpoints="./models/sast_r50_vd_icdar2015/best_accuracy" Global.save_inference_dir="./inference/det_sast_ic15"
+python3 tools/export_model.py -c configs/det/det_r50_vd_sast_icdar15.yml -o "./inference/det_sast_ic15"
 ```

 **For SAST quadrangle text detection model inference, you need to set the parameter `--det_algorithm="SAST"`**, run the following command: